 George Wrenn is a Research Affiliate in Management Science at the MIT Sloan School of Management.

-Other roles in his career have spanned from Managed Security Services (MSS) to Security Product Development and Secure Cloud Computing.
+He is also expert in cloud security and has been awarded US patents in this area.
+Other roles in his extensive career have spanned from Managed Security Services (MSS) to Security Product Development and Secure Cloud Computing.

 In addition to being a recognized expert in the cyber security field, he is also a Lean Six Sigma Black Belt, Certified Lean Practitioner, and Kaizen Facilitator.